Projects

 6) LIFT Center

 The City of Charleston, the State of West Virginia, Kanawha County, the WV International Yeager Airport, Charleston Area Alliance, and regional economic development organization Advantage Valley will transform the 9.7-acre, 110,000 sq. ft. idled Kanawha Manufacturing plant in a low-income neighborhood in the heart of the city.
-Kanawha Manufacturing Co. began building equipment for the WV coal mines in 1902, and expanded in the power generation aftermarket in 1960s.
+Kanawha Manufacturing Co. began building equipment for the West Virginia coal mines in 1902, and expanded in the power generation aftermarket in the 1960s.
 It has reached its last generation of owners who now seek a transition strategy.
-ACT Now will transform this site into the new LIFT Center, which will include a Coalfield jobs learning and training center, along with the Charleston Food Manufacturing Hub and other clean-technology uses.
-This will include a new Marshall University Green Battery Research Institute that will foster the emerging, zero-emissions eVTOL (electric vertical takeoff and landing) aerospace sector, along with new eVTOL charging stations and pilot training at Yeager Airport and other WV airports.
+ACT Now will transform this site into the new LIFT Center, which will include a Coalfield jobs learning and training center, along with the Charleston Food Manufacturing Hub and other advanced technology uses.
+This will include a new Marshall University Battery Research Institute that will foster the emerging aerospace sector, along with new charging stations and pilot training at Yeager Airport and other West Virginia airports.

 CONSTRUCTION